Blindshooter/Blindshooter.github.io/_pages/about.md

 ---
 title: About me
 description:
-subtitle: My name is Oleksandr, I am data enthusiast with 10+ years experience in the data analysis and data science field.
-I am also instructor to several courses about data science.
-This blog will be used to share my experience, thoughts and findings
+subtitle: My name is Oleksandr, and I am a data enthusiast with 10+ years of experience in the data analysis and data science field.
+I am also an instructor in several courses about data science.
+This blog is to share my experience, thoughts, and findings.
 featured_image:
 ---